gvwilson/thirdbit/src/fiction/in-heck/index.md

 it continued as Special Blazes opened his mouth.
 "If it came from Heck as you suspect, its battery would already have been depleted by the time it reached us.
-There is at least a chance it would have to land and recharge."
+There is at least a chance it would have to land and recharge.
+If it did,
+Maddy might have escaped"

 The tiger studied him.
 "And if you get caught?"